 People who see education as a cure-all have largely ignored the metric most predictive of a child's educational success: household income.
 The scientific literature on this subject is robust, and the consensus overwhelming.
 The lower your parents' income, the lower your likely level of educational attainment.
 Period.

 That higher income creates better schools (rather than the other way around) is difficult for billionaires to accept because beating up on public school teachers costs them nothing.
-Quite the contrary, many billionaires (like Education Secretary Betsey DeVos) make money by raiding public school coffers.
+Quite the contrary, many billionaires (like current U.S. Secretary of Education Betsy DeVos) make money by raiding public school coffers.

-Hanhauer believes that while "educationalism" (the notion that education creates wealth) sounds logical, only practical way to restore the middle class is through public policy that increases worker income, specifically:
+Hanauer believes that while "educationalism" (the notion that education creates wealth) sounds logical, the only practical way to restore the middle class is through public policy that increases worker income, specifically:

 - Increase the minimum wage.